How to Keep Your Credit Card Information Safe When Online Shopping

 And, while it may be tempting, don’t share your passwords with friends or family.
 It’s also worth changing your passwords occasionally.
 If you’ve been involved in a breach, change your passwords right away.

 One more significant thing you can do to help yourself is to get an overall handle on your money.
-SoFi Money®, a cash management account, allows you to track your primary financial needs through the SoFi app.
+SoFi Checking and Savings®, a checking and savings account, allows you to track your primary financial needs through the SoFi app.

 So, you can check your balance, send money, add money to your account, and—especially important at the holidays—monitor your weekly spending.
-If you need cash, you can use your SoFi Money card at any ATM.
+If you need cash, you can use your SoFi Checking and Savings card at any ATM.

 And, when it comes to security, we take it very seriously.
 We monitor your account for fraudulent activity, plus you can freeze your card anytime within the app.
 Keep that in mind this holiday season as you throw another log on the fire and log in to shop online.